apes-soft/tinker/README.md

 The major changes from the TINKER `master` branch are:

+* Removed (or in the process of removing) stdin input to the application.
+These will normally run in a batch environment where there is no direct connection between the user running the program and the application that is running.
+Attempts to get input would stall execution and waste CPU cycles.
 * Including a `Makefile` in the `source` directory.
 Have included a fairly large number of changes from the `Makefile` included in the tinker distribution.